On this page:

 View an example infringement notice (PDF, 39KB).

-How Consumer Affairs Victoria issues an infringement notice
+How we issue an infringement notice

-We can issue an infringement notice on-the-spot or within six months of the alleged offence.
+We can issue an infringement notice on the spot, or within six months of the alleged offence.

-- delivering it personally to the person
+- delivering it personally

 If the alleged offender is a company, an infringement notice can be served by: